sno2/sno2/README.md

 I like to code in many different languages and frameworks, but my favorite language is probably either TypeScript or Rust.
 I am still studying the intricancies of Rust, though I hope to soon have as proficient of knowledge as I do with TypeScript.
 Most of my GitHub projects are either a Vue website or a Deno module.
 I also love Vue, especially Vue 3!
 Although, I have created multiple projects in every popular JavaScript project (Vue, React, Svelte, + some other ones I have forgotten).

 Off of my GitHub account, I also create [free tutorial videos](https://www.youtube.com/CodingUnited) on basically everything dev and also have a [couple of free courses](https://www.udemy.com/user/coding-united/) released with over 10,000 enrollments in total.
 My Udemy & YouTube accounts are both aliased under the name `Coding United`.
-Currently, I've been delving into the cryptocurrencies with [thenewboston](https://thenewboston.com) and porting their servers to Rust.
-Prior to that, I was working on their [TypeScript SDK library](https://github.com/thenewboston-developers/thenewboston-js).

 All right, so that sums up my online life quite well.
 Oh, except that I'm a 16 y/o.
 If you do _really_ care about stats, then here are all of the technologies that I am skilled in: